Ndubuisi-Agbandu/100-days-of-code/log.md

 ### Day 4: November 9, 2019

 **Today's Progress**: I was stucked for over a week, there was no place to get answers to my question i got tired and frustrated.
+While making my research i stumbled upon a similar challenge and its solution on git hub on the 20/11/2019.
+The counting card challenge was a punch to my face.

+### DAY 5: November 21, 2019

+**Today's Progress**: